 You should come prepared with the following:

-- SDK for your selected platform (Android or iPhone) installed and ready to go (Minimum API levels: Android API 15+ (4.0.3), iOS 6+) – see instructions below.
+- Development platform for your selected device (Android or iPhone) installed and ready to go (see instructions below).

 - Any open source libraries, sample code, reference books, etc. you would like to use with you to the contest.

 - You may bring your own iOS or Android device, if you choose.
 While not required, it may be helpful as a means of testing, and may be faster than using an emulator/simulator.

 - A device, such as your smart phone, which can be used to record a short video demonstrating the use of your newly created App.